Typhoon Rusa: Preparations and impact

 Although damage was heaviest in South Korea, Typhoon Rusa first affected Japan.
-The threat from the storm prompted the Okinawa government to cancel a disaster drill for the island.
+The threat from the storm prompted Okinawa's government to cancel a disaster drill for the island.
 On the island, high seas from Rusa left two United States marines missing; a later news report included the two missing as storm-related fatalities.
-In the Anami Islands, Rusa destroyed six houses, forcing 38 people to evacuate.
+In the Amami Islands, Rusa destroyed six houses, forcing 38 people to evacuate.
 The storm left 20,000 people without power and cancelled several flights.
 Winds reached 104 km/h in Nomozaki, Nagasaki.
 Rains fell for seven days in the country, peaking at 902 mm in Tokushima Prefecture.
 The heaviest of the precipitation fell in Nara Prefecture, where a station reported 84 mm in one hour.
 At least 275 houses were flooded, and 137 houses were damaged.
 During its passage, Rusa injured 12 people, 4 seriously.
 The typhoon also produced light rain and high seas along the coast of Taiwan.

 Before Rusa affected South Korea, the Korea Meteorological Administration (KMA) issued high sea warnings on August 29.
 Airports were closed in the southern portion of the country, and dams let out water to prevent excessive flooding.
 Typhoon Rusa affected much of South Korea with heavy rainfall and high winds.
 Jeju Island off the country's southern coast reported 660 mm of rainfall, producing flash flooding that flooded cars.
 On the island, high winds downed trees and left 60,000 people without power.
 All lower and middle schools on the island were closed, and residents were stranded after officials halted ferry and airline service.
 On the South Korean mainland, winds reached as high as 180 km/h.
 High amounts of rainfall were reported on Jeju Province and along the country's southern coast, although the heaviest rainfall was only reported in a small region.
 In Gangneung, located in the eastern portion of the country, severe thunderstorms developed due to high instability resulting from humid air from the east interacting with the Taebaek Mountains, producing high amounts of precipitation.
 The city reported the highest rainfall total in the country with 897.5 mm, of which 880 mm was observed in one day.
 The total represented 62% of Gangneung's average yearly rainfall, and became the highest daily rainfall in the country's history, exceeding the previous record set in 1981 by 300 mm.
 In the South Korea interior, rainfall rates were considered a 1 in 200 year event.